nurupo/vlc-pause-click-plugin/README.md

 # Pause Click plugin for VLC
 VLC plugin that allows you to pause/play a video by clicking on the video image.

-Works nicely with "double-click to fullscreen" too, if you [enable this option in the settings](http://i.imgur.com/gPPXjqw.png).
+Works nicely with "double-click to fullscreen" too, if you [enable "Ignore double clicks" option in the settings](http://i.imgur.com/gPPXjqw.png).

 ## Table of contents